katherin26/Css-Diary/01.Design/Notes.md

 - It should highlight and guide.
 - For extended screen use situations, use light, muted background colors.
 - Bright, saturated colors should only be used as visual accents.

+## **11. Color theory is useful**

+- But it's also a real **Pain in the ass**.
+- You're never going to have the time you need to fully understand color theory, much less apply it during a project.

+## **How to Choose the Right colors for your UI**

+- Common Associations.
+- Emotional Impact.
+- From the world around you.